-The New York-style bagel is a beloved staple of the city’s cuisine and culture.
+The New York Bagel Deli is a beloved staple of the city’s cuisine and culture.
 But what makes a bagel truly “New York-style”?
-And how can you make one at home?
+And how can you make a New York Bagel at home?

 The History and Origins of the New York-Style Bagel